 Nice, 1928 – New York, 2005

-Pierre Fernandez Arman was a French painter and sculptor known for having developed – in the noblest sense of the word – the artistic concept of the Accumulations.
+Pierre Fernandez Arman was a French painter and sculptor known for having developed – in the noblest sense of the term – the artistic concept of the so-called Accumulations.

-Since 1953 he designs and manufactures objects in series (watches, dolls, cars, instruments, cameras, musical instruments, etc.) juxtaposed in boxes or Plexiglas showcases that catapult him by right among the most acclaimed artists of the Nouveaux Réalisme.
+Since 1953 he designs and manufactures objects in series (watches, dolls, cars, instruments, cameras, musical instruments, etc..) stacked in boxes or Plexiglas showcases, thus establishing himself as one of the most acclaimed artists of Nouveaux Réalisme.

-Arman was interested in the state of the object and in the relationship that modern societies have with it, between sacralization and consumption.
-Throughout his life, Arman has been a passionate collector of everyday objects (watches, weapons, pens …) and works of art, in particular the traditional African art of which he was a connoisseur, appreciated and recognized specialist.
+Always interested in objects and the relationship that modern society has with them, between sacralization and consumption, Arman proved to be a passionate collector of everyday objects (watches, weapons, pens, etc..) and works of art, especially traditional African art of which he was a great connoisseur and appreciated specialist.

-After high school, he entered the school of decorative arts in Nice (now Villa Arson) and then in the Louvre school.
-He met Yves Klein and Claude Pascal in the judo school which they attended in Nice in 1947.
+After high school, he enrolled at the School of Decorative Arts in Nice (now Villa Arson) and later at the Ecole du Louvre.
+In 1947, he meets Yves Klein and Claude Pascal at the judo school he attends in Nice.

-In 1955, the Galerie du Haut-Pavé organizes his first personal exhibition in Paris.
-His first Cachet (traces of inked or painted objects) dates back to 1956.
+In 1955, the Galerie du Haut-Pavé organized his first personal exhibition in Paris and it was during these years that he created his first Cachets (traces of inked or painted objects).

-At the end of 1957, Arman, who signs his works with his name in homage to Van Gogh, decides to abandon Armand’s “d” and formalizes the artist’s signature in 1958, on the occasion of an exhibition at Iris Clert.
+At the end of 1957, the artist, who used to sign his works with his name, in homage to Van Gogh, abandons “d” of Armand, formalizing his signature in 1958, on the occasion of an exhibition at Iris Clert.

-In 1960, he used plexiglass for the first time and exhibited Le Plein at the Iris Clert gallery (a selected accumulation of waste).
-This exhibition is the counterpoint to the exhibition organized two years earlier in the same gallery by his friend Yves Klein.
+In 1960, he uses plexiglass for the first time and exhibits Le Plein at Iris Clert’s gallery (a selected waste accumulation).
+This exhibition contrasts with the exhibition organized two years earlier in the same gallery by his friend Yves Klein.

-The same year, under the guidance of the art critic Pierre Restany, Arman became, with Yves Klein, one of the founding members of the group of new realists with also François Dufrêne, Raymond Hains, Martial Raysse, Daniel Spoerri, Jean Tinguely and Jacques Villeglé , later joined by César, Mimmo Rotella, Niki de Saint Phalle, Gérard Deschamps and in 1963 Christo.
+The same year, under the guidance of art critic Pierre Restany, Arman becomes, with Yves Klein, one of the founding members of the Nouveaux Réalisme group along with François Dufrêne, Raymond Hains, Martial Raysse, Daniel Spoerri, Jean Tinguely and Jacques Villeglé, which were later joined by César, Mimmo Rotella, Niki de Saint Phalle, Gérard Deschamps and in 1963 Christo.

-From 1961, Arman developed his career in New York, where he lived and worked alternating with Nice until 1967, then in Vence until his death.
+Since 1961, Arman developed his career in New York, where he lived and worked until 1967, alternating between the American city and Nice, until his death.

-Arman is present in all international museums.
-An exhibition was dedicated to him at the Pompidou Center in 2010 in Paris and at the Tinguely Museum in Basel (Switzerland) in 2011.
+Arman’s works are now present in all international museums.
+Among the most important exhibitions dedicated to him we remember the retrospective at the Centre Pompidou in Paris in 2010 and the exhibition at the Tinguely Museum in Basel in 2011.

 exhibition catalogue edited by Tornabuoni Arte.
 Text by Rachele Ferrario.
 B/w and colored illustrations, 120 pages, 9,4×11,8 in, Italian/English, 2019.